-Popularly used as an aromatic spice in Indian and European cuisine, cardamom is famously added to baked breads, mixed in coffee and tea, and even used to season biryani and rice dishes.
+Popularly used as an aromatic spice in Indian and European cuisine, cardamom is added to baked breads, mixed in coffee and tea, and even used to season biryani and rice dishes.
 It is one of the most expensive spices in the world (only saffron and vanilla are sold at a higher price1).

-But aside from its pungent aroma and enticing flavor, cardamom, particularly its seeds, are also known for producing a potent medicinal oil with plenty of uses.
+But aside from its pungent aroma and enticing flavor, cardamom, particularly its seeds, is also known for producing a potent medicinal oil with plenty of uses.
 Discover the uses and benefits of cardamom seed oil in this article.

 What Is Cardamom Seed Oil?

 A perennial herb, cardamom can be identified by its large leaves and seeds, green and white flowers, and slightly bitter but edible fruits.
-It is farmed only in a few places around the world, such as Sri Lanka, Laos, China, Nepal, Guatemala, and India.
+It is farmed only in a few places around the world, such as Sri Lanka, Laos, China, Nepal, Guatemala and India.

-Cardamom seeds are loaded with important minerals, such as sulfur, calcium, and phosphorus.
-They also have volatile oils, which make up about 5 percent of the seed's mass, composed of beneficial formic and acetic acids – this is what makes cardamom seed oil so aromatic and beneficial.2
+Cardamom seeds are loaded with important minerals, such as sulfur, calcium and phosphorus.
+They also have volatile oils, which make up about 5 percent of the seed's mass, composed of beneficial formic and acetic acids — this is what makes cardamom seed oil so aromatic and beneficial.2

 Cardamom seed oil has a sweet, spicy fragrance that is reminiscent of balsamic vinegar.
 It has a clear to pale yellow color and a slightly watery viscosity.

 Before becoming a popular spice, cardamom was actually used during ancient times.
 The Romans used it to soothe their stomachs whenever they overindulged, while the Egyptians added it to perfumes and incense.
 Meanwhile, the Arabs loved mixing it into their coffee for added flavor.